(Written on Saturday, August 19, 2017)

 Meanwhile, vendors conglomerate just beyond the school’s boundaries to hawk mini-fridges, carpet remnants, and college-themed products for student rooms.
 Restaurants, retail stores, and churches display signs that say things like “Welcome Back” or “Welcome, Students.”
 One was different.
 It simply said, “Welcome Home.”
 In a microsecond I was transported to my own college days, and I realized this was the sign that got it right.

 Even as a butterflies-in-the-stomach freshman, it was only a matter of days until I understood I’d found my home at my now alma mater.
-As I returned from semester and summer breaks for my next three years, I knew for certain I was coming home—home to roommates, classmates, hall parties (held for any or no reason).
+As I returned from semester and summer breaks for my next three years, I knew for certain I was coming home—home to roommates, classmates, hall parties (held for any reason or no reason at all).
 Home to favorite professors and classes for which I had a passion.
 Home to love interests, ball games, dances, bonfires, and concerts.
 Home to learning and my still unknown future.
 Of course, I still referred to that place from which I hailed as home, too, but it was my parents’ home.
 This was mine.
 All mine.

 Welcome home, students!